Home / Blog / Save Tab Groups

 Tip

-If your tab groups have already disappeared, start with the places Chrome and extensions are most likely to keep recent tabs:
+If a saved group does not appear where expected, start where Chrome and extensions are most likely to keep recent tabs:

 For step-by-step recovery, read our guide on why Chrome tab groups disappear and how to fix it.

 Chrome can save tab groups, close them without deleting them, and sync them when tab and history sync are enabled.
-For everyday browsing, that may be enough.
+For everyday browsing, that is probably enough.

-If your groups are workspaces, research folders, or reusable AI context, saved groups are not the same as an exportable backup.
-Keep the Chrome saved group flow for convenience, then add bookmarks or TabGroup Vault snapshots when you need a file you control.
+If your groups are workspaces, research folders, or reusable project context, saved groups are not the same as an exportable backup.
+Use Chrome's saved groups for convenience.
+Add bookmarks or TabGroup Vault snapshots when you need a file you control.

 TabGroup Vault saves and restores Chrome tab groups with one click.
-Free to try, Pro just $29 lifetime.
+Try it free, or get Pro for a $39 lifetime purchase.

 ★★★★★ 4.8 stars · 2,000+ users on the Chrome Web Store